Algebraic Structures and Stochastic Differential Equations driven by Levy processes: Introduction

-Second, strong integrators based on truncations of the stochastic Taylor expansion are just one example of a more general class of integrators we shall call map-truncate-invert schemes.
 As is well known the order of a strong numerical scheme is determined by the set of multiple integrals $I_w$ retained in any approximation.
 We also emphasize here that in any Monte--Carlo simulation, the bulk of the computational effort goes into simulating the higher order multiple integrals included, in particular those indexed by words of length two or more involving distinct non-zero letters---though see Malham \& Wiese~\cite{MW2014} for new efficient methods for simulating the L\'evy area.
 Once this set of multiple integrals is fixed (with its associated computational burden) the order of convergence is fixed, i.e.\/ the power of the stepsize in the leading order term of the strong error.
 More accurate schemes correspond to those that generate smaller coefficients in the leading order term.

-This problem was considered by Clark \cite{Cla} and Newton \cite{New86,New91} for drift-diffusion equations driven by a single Wiener process; also see Kloeden \& Platen~\cite[Section~13.4]{KloPla}.
-They derived integration schemes that are asymptotically efficient in the sense that the coefficient of the leading order error is minimal among all schemes.
-For Stratonovich Wiener-driven stochastic differential equations, Castell \& Gaines \cite{CasGai95,CasGai96} constructed integration schemes using the Chen-Strichartz exponential Lie series expansion (see Strichartz \cite{Str}).
-In the strong order one case for one driving Wiener process, and the strong order one-half case for two or more driving Wiener processes, their schemes are asymptotically efficient in the sense of Clark and Newton.
-The Castell--Gaines integrator represents a particular map-truncate-invert scheme.
+\emph{Step (2).} We then discuss how strong integrators based on truncations of the stochastic Taylor expansion are just one example of a more general class of integrators we shall call map-truncate-invert schemes.
 General map-truncate-invert schemes were first introduced in Malham \& Wiese \cite{MalWie} for Stratonovich drift-diffusion equations and are constructed as follows.
 We start with the flowmap $\varphi_t\colon y_0\mapsto y_t$ lying in $\mathrm{Diff}(\mathbb{R}^N)$ which maps the initial data $y_0$ to the solution $y_t$ at time $t>0$.
-From the separated stochastic Taylor expansion above this has the form
+Here $\mathrm{Diff}(\mathbb{R}^N)$ denotes the space of diffeomorphisms on $\mathbb{R}^N$.
+From our discussion above, the separated stochastic Taylor expansion for the flowmap has the form